GARDENS AND CAFE

 Over the stream, through some casually arranged ponds awash with colour. before heading through a path of native New Zealand flora and fauna.
 After exiting the bush, past cascading water, past the ginko trees and the copper beech, the gardens open to an expansive two-acre lake, overlooked by a weeping willow, and surrounded by giant flora.

-Sit and relax, or play under the trees then amble back up to the café, on the other side of the stream.
+Sit and relax, or play under the trees then amble back up through the bush, on the other side of the stream.

 PONDS AND LAKES